radix007/StopNvidiaInArch/Readme.md

  - Output for the above command will be :
  > Created symlink /etc/systemd/system/multi-user.target.wants/StopNvidiaInArch.service → /etc/systemd/system/StopNvidiaInArch.service.

-- To start it right now just enter
+- To start it right now
  > sudo systemctl start StopNvidiaInArch.service
  - To check The status of the service
  > sudo systemctl status StopNvidiaInArch.service